 Maricich currently sits on the executive committee for the home furnishings industry charity, City of Hope and Opportunity Village, a Las Vegas based charity dedicated to serving the disabled.
 In 2019, he will receive the Furniture Industry Icon award from the International Home Furnishings Representatives Association (IHFRA) in recognition of his 35+ years in the home furnishings industry.
 Additionally, in 2017, Maricich was honored with the American Heritage Distinguished Service Award by the American Home Furnishings Alliance and also been honored with the American Heritage Award by the Anti-Defamation League and the Man of the Year award from the Tri-State Home Furnishings Association.

-Currently Maricich serves on the Board of Directors of NASDAQ traded Flexsteel Industries, Inc. and is the Chairman of the Home Furnishings Hall of Fame.
+Maricich formerly served as Chairman of the Home Furnishings Hall of Fame and presently serves on the Board of Directors of NASDAQ traded Flexsteel Industries, Inc.

 Maricich is a graduate of Montana State University with a B.S. degree in Civil Engineering.
 He and his wife Andrea have 3 grown sons.
 He especially enjoys his lifelong passion for fly-fishing.